-In the above video, Waheja Chaudhry, a third-grade teacher in Kern County, California’s, Loudon Elementary School, talks about the impact the physical separation has on students, how educators have adjusted, and what online connection to classmates, friends and school staff has meant for the students.
+In the above video, Wajeha Chaudhry, a third-grade teacher in Kern County, California’s Loudon Elementary School, talks about the impact the physical separation had on students, how educators adjusted and what the online connection to classmates, friends and school staff meant for the students.

-Nearly a third of the 190,000 K through 12 students enrolled in its 47 districts live below the poverty line; 73% are eligible for free and reduced-price lunches.
-By quickly surveying the students, the district learned that four in 10 had no access to a device or internet connectivity.
+Nearly a third of the 192,000 K through 12 students enrolled in its 47 districts live below the poverty line; 71% are eligible for free and reduced-price lunches.
+By quickly surveying the students, the district learned that four in 10 had no access to an electronic device or internet connectivity.

-For students, the new technology is a “learning lifeline,” Barlow says, “It’s a connection to their friends and to their teacher who cares very much about them.”
-Teachers and school staff, who had missed connecting with students and their families, are thrilled too.
+For students, the new technology was a “learning lifeline,” Barlow says, “It’s a connection to their friends and to their teacher, who cares very much about them.”
+Teachers and school staff, who had missed connecting with students and their families, were thrilled too.

 Bank of America is supporting the Kern County Superintendent of Schools with a $75,000 donation, part of a $100 million grant program in support of local communities, which is in addition to the $250 million in philanthropy the bank gives annually.

 Learn about the various ways Bank of America is helping local communities adapt to and recover from the coronavirus here.